Raheem Sterling: Early career

-2012–14: Development and breakthrough
+2012–2014: Development and breakthrough

 In August 2012, he made his European debut for the club, coming on as a substitute in a UEFA Europa League qualifying match against Gomel, replacing Joe Cole in a 1–0 away win.
 The following week, Sterling scored his first goal for the senior team with a first-half strike in a friendly against Bayer Leverkusen.
 On 23 August 2012, he started his first match for Liverpool in a Europa League qualifying match away to Heart of Midlothian in a 1–0 win.
 He was given his first start in the league three days later in a 2–2 draw at Anfield to Manchester City.
 He played the full 90 minutes in the loss to Arsenal on 2 September, and the draw with Sunderland on 15 September, where he registered one assist and was named man of the match.
 On 19 September, Sterling was one of the group of teenagers that travelled to Switzerland to play Young Boys in a UEFA Europa League group match.
 He replaced Stewart Downing in the second half as Liverpool won 5–3.
 On 20 October, Sterling scored his first senior competitive goal for Liverpool in the 29th minute of a 1–0 league win against Reading with a strike from the edge of the box.
 As a result, he became the second-youngest player to score in a competitive fixture for Liverpool, behind only Michael Owen.

 On 21 December 2012, Sterling signed a contract extension, committing his future to Liverpool.
 He scored his second league goal for the club on 2 January 2013, opening the scoring in a 3–0 win against Sunderland with a lob over goalkeeper Simon Mignolet.

 On 27 August 2013, Sterling scored his first goal of the 2013–14 season, the opening goal against Notts County in a 4–2 win in the League Cup.
 On 4 December, Sterling scored his first Premier League goal of the season for Liverpool in a 5–1 win over Norwich City.
 His form in December saw him score two further goals in wins against Tottenham Hotspur (5–0) and Cardiff City (3–1).
 On 8 February 2014, he scored twice in a 5–1 win against Arsenal at Anfield.
 On 13 April, he scored Liverpool's opening goal in a 3–2 win over Manchester City.
-A week later, he scored two goals and assisted another as Liverpool won 3–2 against Norwich City at Carrow Road.
+A week later, he again scored two goals and assisted another as Liverpool won 3–2 against Norwich City at Carrow Road.

 On 18 April 2014, Sterling was named as one of the six players on the shortlist for the PFA Young Player of the Year award.
 He was named Liverpool Chartered Player of the Month for April.
 At the end of the season, he was named Liverpool's Young Player of the Year.